eliaskosunen/varuna/README.md

 ### Windows

-You can either use the CMake GUI to create the MSVC project files.
+You can use the CMake GUI to create the MSVC project files.

-After that the Visual Studio project files can be found in the folder `build`.
+Note that the tests don't support Windows.

 ## Contributing